+EQUS is a useful spreadsheet add-in for Microsoft Excel, it helps to ensure correct use of formulae by visualising them and highlighting potential issues and errors.
+Did you know that nearly 90% of spreadsheets contain errors?
 This is the figure discovered in research conducted by Salesforce, and spreadsheet errors are costing businesses and other organisations billions of dollars due to miscalculations and misinterpretations of data.

-EQUS stands for Enhancing the Quality and Usability of Spreadsheets.
+EQUS stands for Ensuring the Quality and Usability of Spreadsheets.
 This handy, low cost spreadsheet add-in has been developed by VeryViz Ltd – a joint commercial venture between Sheffield Hallam University and Learning Light Ltd in South Yorkshire, UK.

 What Does EQUS Do?

 EQUS from VeryViz Limited is an “Add In” for Microsoft Excel spreadsheets that enhances the accessibility and understanding of “formulae creation” and the numeric systems in spreadsheets.
 This supports an improved user understanding (and greater formula integrity) of calculations made in spreadsheets.
 We call it a “Formula Visualizer” as EQUS dynamically illustrates what is happening with a spreadsheet formula.
 For example, the formula =PI()*(H2/2)^2 is illustrated by “exploding it” into its constituent parts, referencing the cells, the mathematical operators and thereby showing the mathematical precedence in the formula, the intermediate results used in the calculation and the final answer.
 Any error in the formula construct preventing it being resolved is highlighted.
 EQUS has been robustly tested and works with most numeric and mathematical functions in Excel.